-I, along with many other TOK teachers find the use of a TOK Journal an invaluable tool in helping students understand and apply some basic concepts of TOK.
-Students are often misled by the title, “journal,” which reminds them of superficial self reflection from an elementary school class.
+I, along with many other TOK teachers, find the use of a TOK Journal an invaluable tool in helping students understand and apply some basic concepts of TOK.
+Students are often misled by the title, “journal,” which reminds them of superficial self-reflection from an elementary school class.
 The journal, as I have used it, has students practice the most important mechanics of what they should be doing in the course and, more importantly, on their assessment.
-Briefly discuss a specific real life situation (RLS), raise a relevant knowledge question, and then discuss that knowledge question.
+Briefly discuss a specific real life situation (RLS), raise a relevant knowledge question, then discuss that knowledge question and connect that discussion back to your RLS.
 The struggles students have on these assignments are often the ones they have on the assessments so we are able to deal with them in a much more low stakes setting.
-I cap the word count at 500 though it often is not enough for students to be as thorough as they need to be.
+I cap the word count at 600 though it often is not enough for students to be as thorough as they need to be.

 Here is the basic journal assignment I give my students.